Dependent Random Partitions by Shrinking Toward an Anchor: Existing Distributions Indexed by a Partition

 \subsection{Location-Scale Partition Distribution}

-We now discuss the location-scale partition (LSP) distribution of \citet{smith2020demand}.
-As the name implies, \citeauthor{smith2020demand} originally expressed their distribution using a location and a scale parameter.
-For the sake of comparison, we reparameterize the LSP probability mass function (pmf) to use a univariate shrinkage parameter $\shrinkitem$, which is the reciprocal of their original scale parameter.
+As the name implies, \citet{smith2020demand} originally expressed their location-scale partition (LSP) distribution using a scale parameter.
+We reparameterize the LSP's pmf, for the sake of comparison, to use a univariate shrinkage parameter $\shrinkitem$, which is the reciprocal of their original scale parameter.
 The LSP has a constructive definition, in which a partition $\partition$ is obtained by sequentially allocating items.
-Let $\{\partitionitem_1,\ldots,\partitionitem_i \}$ denote the set of unique cluster labels after the $i^{\text{th}}$ item is allocated and, therefore, $\left| \{\partitionitem_1,\ldots,\partitionitem_i \} \right|$ is the cardinality of that set or, in other words, the number of clusters in the partition after item $i$ is allocated.
-Note that, for the LSP, the order in which items are allocated affects the probability of a partition, making data analysis using the LSP subject to what is often an arbitrary ordering.
+There may be common values among $\partitionitem_1,\ldots,\partitionitem_i$ and we let $\{\partitionitem_1,\ldots,\partitionitem_i \}$ denote the set of unique cluster labels after the $i^{\text{th}}$ item is allocated and, therefore, $\left| \{\partitionitem_1,\ldots,\partitionitem_i \} \right|$ is the cardinality of that set or, in other words, the number of clusters in the partition after item $i$ is allocated.
+Note that, for the LSP, the order in which items are allocated affects the probability of a partition, making data analysis subject to what is often an arbitrary ordering.
 To overcome this deficiency and to make the comparisons in Section \ref{sec:AppRTE} more fair, we generalize the original LSP using a technique of \citet{dahl2017random}.
 Specifically, items are allocated in an order given by a permutation $\perm = (\permitem_1, \dots, \permitem_n)$ of the integers $\{1,\dots,n\}$, where the \textit{k}$^\text{th}$ item allocated is the $\permitem_k^\text{ th}$ item in the model or dataset, and a uniform prior is placed on the permutation $\perm$.
 Thus the LSP's modified pmf is:

-where by definition $\condprob_\text{\,lsp}\left( \partitionitem_{\permitem_1} = 1\mid \baselinepart, \shrinkitem, \perm \right) = 1$ and for $k = 2,\ldots,n$:
+where by definition $\condprob_\text{\,lsp}\left( \partitionitem_{\permitem_1} = 1 \mid \baselinepart, \shrinkitem, \perm \right) = 1$ and for $k = 2,\ldots,n$: